tony-kuo/eagle/README.md

 Output BAM files which classify reads into 4 classes (reads from -a align.bam):

-1. out.ref.bam: reads classified as reference [ref1 if --ngi]
+1. out.ref.bam: reads classified as reference
-2. out.alt.bam: reads classified as alternate [ref2 if --ngi]
+2. out.alt.bam: reads classified as alternate
 3. out.unk.bam: reads that could not be classified due to identical likelihoods
-4. out.mul.bam: multi-allelic variants (heterozygous non-reference variants) [not applicable to --ngi]
+4. out.mul.bam: multi-allelic variants (heterozygous non-reference variants) (not applicable to --ngi)

-If eagle-rc with --ngi is run twice as recommended above then:
+If --ngi then there are 2 sets of output bam files:

-* out1.ref.bam: reads in align1.bam classified as ref1.fa
+* out1.ref.bam: reads in bam1 classified as ref1
+* out1.alt.bam: reads in bam1 classified as ref2
-* out2.ref.bam: reads in align2.bam classified as ref2.fa
+* out2.ref.bam: reads in bam2 classified as ref2
-* The read list in out1.ref.bam is the same as out2.alt.bam but aligned to different references.
-Similarly for out1.alt.bam and out2.ref.bam.
-* The other bam files are used when one wishes to focus analysis on one reference (perhaps due to assembly quality).
+* out2.alt.bam: reads in bam2 classified as ref1
+* Both out1.unk.bam and out2.unk.bam contain reads that could not be classified, aligned to ref1 and ref2 respectively.

 ## References
 Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
 EAGLE: Explicit Alternative Genome Likelihood Evaluator.
 BMC Medical Genomics.
 11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1